-If removed for replacement, press the wear ring (33) into the suction head until it seats squarely against the bore shoulder.
+If removed, position the replacement wear ring (38) in the suction head with the chamfered end toward the suction head bore.
+Press the wear ring into the suction head until it seats squarely against the bore shoulder.

 The wear ring MUST seat squarely in the suction head; otherwise binding and/or excessive wear will occur as the shaft turns.